ziqiangbuxiliuhao-dev/Low-Complexity-MVDR/README.md

     M_each_shared = 12
     Q_each_shared = 17

-   In Table 5, the parameter  M denotes the total number of subintervals across both sidelobe regions (double-sided), i.e.,M=2* M_each_shared.
+   In Table 5, the parameter  M denotes the total number of subintervals across both sidelobe regions (double-sided), i.e., $M=2* M_each_shared$.
 This is why M=24 in Table 5.

 def main_quadrature_rule_ablation():